netlas-io/netlas-cookbook/README.md

 ```

-## Search for contact information in SSL certificates
+### Search for Contact Information in SSL Certificates

 ![Certificates search](images/certificates_search.png)

 An SSL Certificate is a digital certificate that authenticates a website and allows the use of an encrypted connection.
 It may contain information about it owner: name of the contact person, name of the organisation, country and sometimes even the address and postcode.
 You can search this information using the following filters (and many others):